pdamianik/WhatTheCommitJetbrainsPlugin/README.md

 The project related to the http://whatthecommit.com/ website can be found under: https://github.com/pdamianik/WhatTheCommitJetbrainsPlugin.
 All the credit for the messages goes to the creators/editors of this repository.

 The button can be found above the git message box and looks like a file icon.

+## IMPORTANT

+Another project which has already been done by somebody else [here](https://plugins.jetbrains.com/plugin/7536-what-the-commit/).
+Seems like I didn't research enough.
+Well, I can't change anything about that, but at least I learned the basics of Jetbrains plugins.